 The Board approved 2012-2021 CRD Regional Parks Strategic Plan includes an action that CRD staff “In partnership with other public agencies, local government and private landowners, initiate planning for the regional trails system on Salt Spring Island and Southern Gulf Islands.”

-Planning for a system of trails on the Southern Gulf Islands was initiated in 2013 and public input was gathered regarding potential trails in 2014.
-This information will be used to inform the development of the plan in 2017.
+Initial planning for a system of trails on the Southern Gulf Islands was undertaken in 2013-2014.
+Through this process a multitude of public suggestions for local, regional, and national park trails were identified.
+This information provided a starting point to inform the development of the Gulf Islands Regional Trails Plan in 2017.

 Experience the Gulf Islands Initiative